SerenePrince/hubspot-recommendation-tool/README.md

 - Optional HTTP Basic Auth with in-memory failed-auth rate limiting
 - CLI tool for running analyses directly from the terminal
 - Single-container Docker deployment; live instance hosted on Render
+- Frontend theming via CSS custom properties — all colors and typography live in a single `:root` block so the whole app can be rebranded by editing one file; nothing is hardcoded outside that block
+- Accessible form: `aria-live` status announcements, `aria-invalid` and `aria-describedby` wired to the input's error state, validation deferred until blur or submit so users aren't interrupted mid-type

 ## Deploying Your Own Instance